 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
-This sheet talks about nausea and vomiting during pregnancy.
-This information should not take the place of medical care and advice from your health care provider.
+This sheet talks about nausea and vomiting during pregnancy (NVP).
+This information should not take the place of medical care and advice from your healthcare provider.

 What is nausea and vomiting of pregnancy (NVP)?

 NVP or “morning sickness” is the most common medical condition in pregnancy.
 It affects 50-80% of pregnant women.
-NVP symptoms can range from mild to severe, and can occur at any time during the day and/or at night.
-These symptoms include nausea, dry heaves, retching and/or vomiting.
+NVP symptoms can range from mild to severe.
+The symptoms can happen at any time during the day or at night.
+Symptoms can include nausea, dry heaves, retching and/or vomiting.
 NVP usually begins between 4-9 weeks of pregnancy, and peaks between 7-12 weeks.
 In most women, symptoms go away between 12-16 weeks of pregnancy.
 Up to 15% of women will continue to have symptoms up to 20 weeks of pregnancy or until delivery.

 The most severe form of NVP is known as hyperemesis gravidarum (HG), which affects up to 3% of pregnant women.
-HG is when there is severe nausea and constant vomiting that causes weight loss and dehydration.
-Women with HG usually require hospitalization.
+HG is when there is severe nausea and constant vomiting that causes weight loss and dehydration (not getting enough water).
+Women with HG can require hospitalization.

 Is NVP harmful to my baby?

 NVP is not usually harmful to your baby.
 In fact, NVP may have a protective effect on the baby.
 Studies have suggested that women with NVP may have fewer miscarriages, as well as babies with fewer birth defects and higher IQs.